 These new technologies are exposing police violence and racism more broadly and may also help bring about social change.
 But it is not the technology alone that will make that change happen, nor is it the first time that technology has helped spark social consciousness, and, ultimately, social change.
 As in previous eras, technologies are essential as a means to an end: They can help us connect and build bridges, even across distance; and build community, even despite our differences. – Ray Brescia

-Museums and archives play their part
+Museums, archives and universities play their part

 Although documenting this moment is happening in grassroots ways institutions can play a part in collecting, preserving and curating.
 The City of New York Museum and Black Cultural Archives in the UK have invited contributions.